mwvgroup/Pitt-Google-Broker/terraform_broker/modules/lvk/README.md

-# LSST broker and storage
+# LVK sub-broker and storage

-The `lsst` module defines the LSST portion of the Pitt-Google Broker.
+The `lvk` module defines the LVK survey portion of the Pitt-Google Broker.